Chart Color Schemes

 Kewdale has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 21 projects likely impacting the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 21 projects that could affect the region.
 Notable ones include Kewdale Freight Terminal Expansion, Forrestfield/High Wycombe Industrial Area, Perth Airport New Runway, and Carlisle Station Precinct Redevelopment.
-The following list details those most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.